Avichai11Greenblum/Quiz-Game/README.md

 - Home page
 - Make your quiz page
  - Use made Quizzes page
- - client side quiz --> at progres
+ - client side quiz
+ - finish page with score and comment